Biblical and Theological Studies

-About the Biblical Studies Program
+About the Biblical and Theological Studies Program

-The biblical studies program within the Department of Theology focuses on the history and contemporary practices of biblical interpretation, with particular attention on the role of the Bible as the church’s Scriptures.
+The biblical studies program focuses on the history and contemporary practices of biblical interpretation, with particular attention on the role of the Bible as the church’s Scriptures.
 In addition, courses are included in theology and history of Christianity.
 In keeping with the academic values of the University, the biblical studies major provides a solid academic foundation for graduate or seminary studies.
 Students in the major and minor are expected to model a lifestyle becoming of a minister of Jesus Christ in covenant with the SAU program.
 Admission to the major/minor commits the student to a yearly renewal of this covenant through recommendations and review of the student’s campus life, academic performance and ministry activity.

-All programs in the Department of Theology offer a unique blend of solid academics and spiritual formation, seen most readily in a central theological curriculum that all these programs share.
+Our program offers a unique blend of solid academics and spiritual formation, seen most readily in a central theological curriculum that all these programs share.
 This curriculum includes courses in the four areas that make up what is commonly known as the Wesleyan Quadrilateral: Scripture, tradition, reason and experience.

 This program prepares students by helping them develop skills to enable them to engage the biblical texts.
 A particular strength of the program is the consistent concern throughout the curriculum to address theological concerns that are not only part of the ancient world but that also face the contemporary church.
 This theological approach gives students a broad understanding of biblical studies within a theological framework that prepares them for further graduate studies.